MANENews Brief

 • 3.84M shares priced at $100, gross proceeds of roughly $384M before fees

-• Stock trades at $99 with a -31.1x forward P/E, the negative multiple flagging that the Street still models cash burn through commercial launch
+• Stock trades at $99 with a -31.1x forward P/E. The negative multiple says analysts still model cash burn through commercial launch

-• Concurrent private placement adds a $300k warrant PIPE on top of the public deal
+• A concurrent private placement adds a $300k warrant PIPE on top of the public deal

 What Actually Happened

-Veradermics did the textbook biotech double-tap: drop a positive trial result, then sell stock into the rally.
-VDPHL01 hit its hair growth endpoints in a Phase 2/3 study for male pattern hair loss, and management used the window to upsize the raise and lock in $384M plus the warrant PIPE.
-The offering pricing right at $100 versus a $99 last print tells you the book was strong enough to clear at spot, with no fire-sale discount.
+Veradermics ran the textbook biotech double-tap: drop a positive trial result, then sell stock into the rally.
+VDPHL01 hit its hair growth endpoints in a Phase 2/3 study for male pattern hair loss.
+Management used the window to upsize the raise and lock in $384M plus the warrant PIPE.
+Pricing right at $100 against a $99 last print means the book cleared at spot, with no fire-sale discount.
 For a pre-revenue dermatology company, that is the cleanest possible execution.

 The Catch

 The clinical de-risking is real.
 The dilution is also real.
-A 3.84M-share issuance at $100 is the kind of slug that resets the float and the per-share math overnight, and the forward P/E of -31.1x is a reminder that earnings are a long way off.
-Hair loss is also a category where Propecia (finasteride) has been generic and cheap for two decades, so VDPHL01's commercial case rests on showing a real efficacy or safety edge, not just regulatory approval.
+A 3.84M-share issuance at $100 resets the float and the per-share math overnight.
+The -31.1x forward P/E is a reminder that earnings are a long way off.
+Hair loss is also a category where Propecia (finasteride) has been generic and cheap for two decades.
+VDPHL01's commercial case rests on a real efficacy or safety edge, not just FDA approval.
 The next 10-Q will give the first clean look at the post-offering share count and runway.

 Bottom Line

-This is more interesting after the news, not less.
-Veradermics now has data, cash, and a clear path to an NDA filing, which is a rare trifecta for a small-cap dermatology name.
-Growth investors with stomach for binary outcomes get the cleaner setup here.
+This story is more interesting after the news, not less.
+Veradermics now has data, cash, and a clear path to an NDA filing.
+That trifecta is rare for a small-cap dermatology name.
+Growth investors with stomach for binary outcomes get the cleaner setup.
 Value investors should keep walking.
-The number to watch is the post-deal share count in the next 10-Q, because that is what turns $384M of headline cash into a real per-share runway figure.
+Watch the post-deal share count in the next 10-Q. That number is what turns $384M of headline cash into a real per-share runway figure.

 Basis Report has not yet published a full report on MANE.
 Generate one at /stock/mane to see the full financial breakdown and runway model.